Bundy standoff: Commentator reactions on legality and rule of law

-The Salt Lake City Tribune published an editorial on April 15 entitled "Bundy is a lawbreaker, not a hero", in which it said, "Don't let him get away with it" and "The only winner in this was a scofflaw who has twice lost in the courts for running cattle where they don't belong and skipping out on grazing fees.
+An editorial published in The Salt Lake City Tribune on April 15, 2014, stated, "Don't let him get away with it" and "The only winner in this was a scofflaw who has twice lost in the courts for running cattle where they don't belong and skipping out on grazing fees.
 Some 20,000 ranchers in Western states abide by BLM regulations, so what makes Bundy special?"
-To sum it up, the Tribune said, "When some manage to avoid justice by extralegal means, the rule of law is weakened for all Americans."
+In summary, it concluded, "When some manage to avoid justice by extralegal means, the rule of law is weakened for all Americans."

 Dallas Hyland, in his column in Utah's St. George News, wrote, "The stand-down was necessary to prevent bloodshed, but it must be recognized that if Bundy and a multitude of his supporters, militia friends, and even family members who broke the law, are allowed to go unpunished, anarchy will follow.
 In the case of Bundy and the Gold Butte designations, the government did it right.
 They continued to do it right in the face of the lawless behavior of a rancher and his militia henchmen."

 Reactions related to American Indian history

-Indian Country Today Media Network wrote that government treatment of Cliven Bundy "stands in stark contrast to what was done to the Dann sisters and other Indigenous Peoples on Shoshone territory" and that "United Nations Committee on the Elimination of Racial Discrimination found "credible information alleging that the Western Shoshone indigenous people are being denied their traditional rights to land."
+Indian Country Today Media Network wrote that government treatment of Cliven Bundy "stands in stark contrast to what was done to the Dann Sisters and other Indigenous Peoples on Shoshone territory" and that "United Nations Committee on the Elimination of Racial Discrimination found "credible information alleging that the Western Shoshone indigenous people are being denied their traditional rights to land."
 An editorial in the Las Vegas Review-Journal also contrasted Bundy's dispute with that of the Dann Sisters.

-A Las Vegas news outlet reported that the Moapa band of Paiute Indians had provided them with a map indicating that a federal treaty had promised them the land on which the Bundy ranch is situated."
+The Las Vegas news at KLAS-TV reported that the Moapa Band of Paiute Indians had provided them with a map indicating that a federal treaty had promised them the land on which the Bundy ranch is situated."